 ‘Tis the Season of sickness at the Andersen household.
 Last week it was stomach flu, and this week it is an ear and sinus infection.
 What is a poor mom to do when all this sickness strikes?!
 Years ago as a new mother, I used to rush to the doctor’s office and wait in line with all the other sick kids to get a prescription for an antibiotic.
 Then I would come home and sanitize my home from top to bottom in an attempt to make the the germs stop their spread.
 Now days, I am doing things a little differently.
 Sure, I still keep our home very clean, and I consult with our family pediatrician when necessary, but I try to offer some natural remedies to my family before rushing to the doctor’s office.

 1. I gave her 1 teaspoon of minced garlic and told her to chew it for just 10 seconds before swallowing.
 She resisted this one, but after explaining to her that garlic is a natural antimicrobial, she humored me.
 Allicin is an enzyme in garlic which is activated when it is freshly crushed or chopped.
-Not only does it provide a strong aroma, but it has also been found to kill various strains of bacteria, fungus, and parasites.
+Not only does it provide a strong aroma, but it has also been found to ward off various strains of bacteria, fungus, and parasites.

-4. To open up her sinuses, she took a hot shower and slept with a humidifier in her room.
+3. To open up her sinuses, she took a hot shower and slept with a humidifier in her room.

-5. As I tucked her into bed, I gave her ibuprofen for the pain so she could sleep.
+4. As I tucked her into bed, I gave her ibuprofen for the pain so she could sleep.
 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) which reduces fever, pain, and inflammation.
-I also rubbed “Breathe” oil behind her ears and on her chest.
+I also rubbed “Breathe” oil (doTERRA) behind her ears and on her chest.
 This is the only essential oil I own, but I like it because it works like a vapor rub.

 Live happy and enjoy this lovely winter season!

-1 Cup Raw Spinach, packed tightly into blender
+- 1 Cup Raw Spinach packed tightly into blender

-3/4 Cup frozen blueberries
+- 3/4 Cup frozen Blueberries

-1/2 teaspoon freshly grated Ginger root
+- 1/2 teaspoon Ginger root freshly grated

-2. Add the remaining ingredients and blend another 60-90 seconds or until no chunks remain.
+- Add the remaining ingredients and blend another 60-90 seconds or until no chunks remain.